UBD-AIIT-Global-Project/documents/other/development_environment/setup4web.md

 Please download "shortcutMaker.exe" and start it.
 You use this shortcut from now on.

+If you cannot use this exe, please do the following.

+1. **Find "git-bash.exe" in your PC.**
+   You may probably find it in "C:\Program Files\Git" or "C:\Program Files (x86)\Git".
+1. **Make shortcut on your desktop.**
+   Right-click on the exe and you can find a kind of "make shortcut".
+1. **Change working directory.**
+   Right-click the shortcut of "git-bash.exe" on your desktop and click properties.
+   Write "C:\Users\YOUR_USER_NAME\Documents\workspace\enPiT2015" in "Start in".
+   (Replace YOUR_USER_NAME to your account for your PC.)

 ## 4.Make a virtual environment

 Start "Git-Bash" on your desktop and type the following.